iusrepo/ius.io/docs/SafeRepo.md

 happen.
 Different third party repositories behave differently.
 Some repositories only provide additional packages that are not in the stock distribution.
 Other repositories contain newer versions of stock packages with the same name.
-Many do not fully describe they types of packages they provide, which can lead to unexpected results for end users.
+Many do not fully describe the types of packages they provide, which can lead to unexpected results for end users.

 **When a repository doesn't clearly describe the types of packages they